 Sure, you think.
 But theory is a wonderful thing and reality can be different.

 The Robodebt debacle occurred between 2015 and 2019 when around half a million incorrect ‘debts’ to Centrelink were pursued using a method called ‘income averaging’.
 According to the subsequent royal commission into this method of questionable debt recovery, the system was ‘unlawful, cruel and a failure of public service accountability’.
 This failure has severely damaged Centrelink’s reputation.
-It has also eroded the trust that many older Australians had in in the belief they would get a ‘fair go’ in their dealings with this government agency.
+It has also eroded the trust that many older Australians had in the belief they would get a ‘fair go’ in their dealings with this government agency.

 Robodebt has been back in the news in recent weeks as the book written about this episode, Mean Streak by Rick Morton, has just won the Prime Minister’s Literary award for non-fiction.
 And a two-part documentary on how this punitive program was rolled out, The People vs Robodebt, is screening on SBS (and available to watch on SBS on Demand).